 Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

-A rear end collision is a car accident where a vehicle hits another vehicle from behind.
-This is one of the most common types of vehicle accidents and can be seen daily on I-95, the Florida Turnpike, 595 or any other highway in Florida.
-These accidents are so common; the National Highway Traffic Safety Administration (NHTSA) reports that roughly 29% of all car accident crashes involve a rear end collision.
+A rear-end collision is a car accident where a vehicle hits another vehicle from behind.
+This is one of the most common types of vehicle accidents and can be seen daily on I-95, the Florida Turnpike, 595, or any other highway in Florida.
+These accidents are so common; that the National Highway Traffic Safety Administration (NHTSA) reports that roughly 29% of all car accident crashes involve a rear-end collision.

 • Whiplash – this can also be called a neck strain or neck sprain.
 Whiplash can be caused by an abrupt forward or backward jerking of the neck or head.
 Because symptoms of whiplash can be delayed for 24 hours, you may not realize how “banged up” you are till the following day.

 • Herniation – this happens when the outer fiber surrounding your disk becomes torn.
-Symptoms of severe herniation can include numbness, tingling, back pain and even paralysis in the worse cases.
+Symptoms of severe herniation can include numbness, tingling, back pain, and even paralysis in the worst cases.
 Because this involves the spine, you can even feel pain in other parts of your body like legs and feet.

 • The adrenaline factor: If you’ve just been in an accident, chances are your adrenaline is pumping.
 This can mask incredible levels of pain.
 You hear it all the time; people feeling fine, but then they wake up the next day and are in pain from the accident.
 The damage (or lack of) to the car is not the same as the damage to you.
 Even a small fender bender can leave you injured if you didn’t see it coming and jolted in your car seat.
 Get yourself checked out